aattww/sensors/README.md

 #### Headers

-* **J1** puts a node in *debug mode*.
-In this mode, the node sends new values every 8 seconds with full power and also blinks the LED indicating success.
-Do not use in long-term as this will drain batteries quickly.
+* **J1** marks a node *important*.
+When a node declares itself important to gateway, the gateway sets external interrupt pin to inform upstream device of received messages from important nodes.
 * **NODE ID** sets 6 bit address in radio network.
 Every node has to have a unique address.

 #### Button

+If button is pressed while applying power, a node is put into *debug mode*.
+In this mode, the node sends new values every 8 seconds with full power and also blinks the LED indicating success.
+Do not use in long-term as this will drain batteries quickly.
+Power cycle the node to cancel debug mode.

-Button triggers instant send with full power and blinks the LED indicating success.
+During normal operation button triggers instant send with full power and blinks the LED indicating success.
 Use to quickly test if the node is within gateway's range.

 ### Pulse / Pulse with Kamstrup Multical

 #### Headers

 * **TERM** is 120 Ohm RS-485 termination resistor.
-Short if the gateway is in the very end of a long RS-485 line.
+Short if the node is in the very end of a long RS-485 line.
-* **J1** puts a node in *debug mode*.
-In this mode, the node sends new values every 8 seconds with full power.
-Do not use in long-term as this will unnecessarily congest radio network.
+* **J1** marks a node *important*.
+When a node declares itself important to gateway, the gateway sets external interrupt pin to inform upstream device of received messages from important nodes.
 * **NODE ID** sets 5 bit address in radio network.
 Every node has to have a unique address.

 #### Button

+If button is pressed while applying power, a node is put into *debug mode*.
+In this mode, the node sends new values every 8 seconds with full power.
+Do not use in long-term as this will unnecessarily congest radio network.

-Button triggers instant send with full power.
+During normal operation button triggers instant send with full power.
 Use to quickly test if the node is within gateway's range.
-In addition, if you short **J1** and hold the button while powering on the node, saved pulse values will be set to zero.
+In addition, if you short **J1** and hold the button while powering on the node, saved pulse values in EEPROM will be set to zero.

 #### Terminals